D3XX3R/starred/README.md

 - [FoundryMC/Veil](https://github.com/FoundryMC/Veil) – Upgrade your modding potential with cutting-edge rendering and game-engine features.
 Built for modders, by modders.
 - [GeyserMC/Geyser](https://github.com/GeyserMC/Geyser) – A bridge/proxy allowing you to connect to Minecraft: Java Edition servers with Minecraft: Bedrock Edition.
 - [Greeenman999/LibrarianTradeFinder](https://github.com/Greeenman999/LibrarianTradeFinder) – A fabric mod that helps you find the enchantments you need from a Librarian Villager.
+- [Inkshriek/dndsheets](https://github.com/Inkshriek/dndsheets) – A mod to let you play D&D 5e in Minecraft.
 - [JacksonHoggard/raydream](https://github.com/JacksonHoggard/raydream) – 💡 Raytracer with GUI editor
 - [KaptainWutax/SeedCracker](https://github.com/KaptainWutax/SeedCracker) – Fast, Automatic In-Game Seed Cracker for Minecraft.
 - [MCRcortex/nvidium](https://github.com/MCRcortex/nvidium) – Fast minecraft rendering backend for sodium (nvidia only)